 Here's my favourite 10 songs by the Roses.

-Second album syndrome is something that has been faced by numerous bands.
+Second-album syndrome is something that numerous bands have faced.
 You get your whole life to write your debut record, and then a year or so to write the follow-up.
-Some bands thrive and you get classics like 'What's the Story Morning Glory', 'Modern Life is Rubbish' and 'Favourite Worst Nightmare'.
+Some bands thrive, and you get classics like 'What's the Story Morning Glory', 'Modern Life is Rubbish' and 'Favourite Worst Nightmare'.
 The Roses seemed almost destined to never live up to their debut; it took them five years to release 'Second Coming' due to circumstances that were not always within their control.

-It's an album that I'm not hugely fond of, but 'How Do You Sleep' sits alongside 'Ten Storey Love Song' and 'Love Spreads' as the songs I class as the good ones on the record.
+It's an album that is nowhere near the bands debut, but 'How Do You Sleep' sits alongside 'Ten Storey Love Song', ‘Breaking Into Heaven’ and 'Love Spreads' as the songs I class highlights.

 Within the context of 'Second Coming' (1994), the track stands out as one of the most emotionally charged and personal, offering a glimpse into the band’s fractured relationships behind the scenes.
 For many fans, it’s not just a song about one man; it’s a commentary on the darker side of the music industry and the personal toll it takes on artists.

 This is one of the band's earliest tracks.
-Released as their third single in October 1988, and produced by New Order's Peter Hook.
-It was initially scheduled for release on Rough Trade Records and remixed by John Leckie following a deal with Silvertone Records.
-Numerous demo versions dating back to 1986 exist as bootlegs.
+Released as their third single in October 1988 and produced by New Order's Peter Hook, 'Elephant Stone' marked a significant moment in the development of The Stone Roses' sound.
+It was initially scheduled for release on Rough Trade Records and was later remixed by John Leckie after the band signed with Silvertone Records, a move that would shape much of the sonic identity of their debut album.

 Though relegated to a B-side, it has gained cult status among fans, often cited as one of the Roses’ most emotionally charged early songs.

-The band's second single and released before the band lineup we came to know best.
+'Sally Cinnamon' was released as the band's second single, before the lineup we came to know best.
 This song was released before bass player Mani joined the band.
 The single entered the UK Indie Chart in June 1987, spending thirty-nine weeks in the chart in total, peaking at number three.
 When re-released in 1989, it entered the UK Singles Chart, where it spent seven weeks, peaking at number 46.

 When the single was re-released, the band refused to make a video for their former label, resulting in the label making a video which the band took objection to in January 1990, by trashing the offices of their former label by throwing paint and by throwing it over Paul Birch, as well as destroying several cars.
 This incident resulted in a court case that saw the band get off with a £6,000 fine and a ban from entering the premises of their former label.